mythril-forge/vanilla-spells/spells/level-6/tensers-transformation.md

 - You gain 50 temporary hit points.
 	If any of these remain when the spell ends, they are lost.
 - You have advantage on attack rolls that you make with simple and martial weapons.
-- When you hit a target with a weapon attack, that target takes an extra `2d12` force damage.
+- When you hit a target with a Weapon Attack, that target takes an extra `2d12` force damage.
 - You have proficiency with all armor, shields, simple weapons, and martial weapons.
 - You have proficiency in Strength and Constitution Saving Throws.
 - You can attack twice, instead of once, when you take the *attack* action on your turn.